-Enjoy dessert and stick to your healthy eating plan with these refreshing dessert recipes.
-Each dessert has 200 calories or less but still tastes indulgent and satisfies your sweet tooth.
+Enjoy dessert while you stick to your healthy eating plan with these healthy dessert recipes.
+Each of these healthy desserts has about 200 calories or less but still tastes indulgent and satisfies your sweet tooth.

 There's no skimping in this chocolate- and cream-based dessert -- it's all about portion size.
 One creamy raspberry liqueur-spiked truffle makes for a rich and satisfying sweet.

 A luscious, silky-smooth panna cotta with a tangy citrus and cherry topper makes a stunning dessert.
 Be sure to plan ahead -- this elegant sweet needs plenty of chilling time to set up.

 The crumbly crust that forms the base of these scrumptious squares contrasts with the smooth layers of chocolate and mint for an unbeatable dessert.

 What's better than the combination of coffee and chocolate?
 A 63-calorie dessert with coffee and chocolate flavors!
 Pipe the topping through a star tip to give these one-bite delights a beautiful look.

 Coconut-lovers will flip for these slice-and-bake cookies!
 Coconut extract in the dough and a topping of toasted coconut offer maximum coconut flavor that is deliciously balanced with chocolate and espresso.

 Watch our secrets to success for making perfectly round slice-and-bake cookies.

 This rich and creamy treat with a hint of coconut is a chocolate-lover's dream.
 A garnish of toasted coconut adds a bit of crunch to the silky pudding.